linda-seiter/CMSC115_2258/unit5_project/README.md

 ### Introduction

-The `RoomPaintingCostCalculator` application calculates the total area of the walls and ceiling of a room and estimates the cost of paint required to cover those surfaces.
+The `RoomPaintingCostCalculator` application calculates the total area of the walls and ceiling of a rectangular room and estimates the cost of paint required to cover those surfaces.
 The user inputs the room's dimensions (length, width, and height) and can specify whether the ceiling should be included in the area calculation.
 The program uses predefined constants